mountainmochi/Data_Science_Portfolio/README.md

 Spanning across multiple domains, the portfolio demonstrates my adeptness in applying cutting-edge techniques and tools.
 In cases where data or code is absent, it is often due to file size limitations or privacy considerations.

 Delving into these projects will reveal the depth and breadth of advanced data science skills.
-For any inquiries or collaboration opportunities, please feel free to contact me at kimhyojun@uchicago.edu.
+For any inquiries or collaboration opportunities, please contact me at kimhyojun@uchicago.edu.

 ---